DanutGavrus/DanutGavrus/README.md

-**With various expertise in IT, I've been crafting applications for:**
+**With various IT expertise as a Mobile Tech Lead, a React Native Engineer and a Full Stack Engineer, I've been crafting applications for:**
+• 📱 Android Native;
 • 🔁 Cross Platform;
-• 📱 Android Native;
 • 💻 Web Native;
 • 🖥️ Back End;
 • 🎮 and 2D Cross Platform Games.